The Gardener (Van Gogh): The background

 Portrait of Dr. Gachet, Van Gogh, June 1890, etching (F1664, JH2028).

 In this canvas we find a well-defined landscape extending into the distance; something anomalous in Van Gogh's body of work, who portrayed his subjects with monochrome backgrounds, in interiors, or with richly decorated backgrounds, with a wallpaper-like effect, as in the portraits of the Roulin couple.
 Other portraits with an outdoor setting were Child with Orange (1890), Young Peasant Girl in a Straw Hat sitting in front of a wheatfield (1890) and Girl in White (1890); but in none of them we find the scenic depth and the elaborate composition of the background of The Gardener.
 However, this can be found in the two copies of the painting Two Girls (both 1890), where in the background some houses can be recognized, and also in Portrait of Dr. Gachet (1890), made with the etching technique and with a fence that limits a garden with hedges and a small plant.

 Vincent Van Gogh, The Gardener, background detail.

 In the background landscape of The Gardener there is a thoughtful and detailed brushstroke that conveys the feeling of the environment where the protagonist is located.
 On the left is the luminous green of the meadow, done in short, vertical and rhythmic brushstrokes; in colors such as white, yellow, green and blue, which, combined, create a play of shadows cast by the plants in the garden.
 A little above the shoulder, we notice that the brushstroke becomes horizontal and lightens its tonality, creating an oblique line that follows both the one on the shoulder and the one on the hat, giving shape to a small path.
 On the right, on the other hand, the brushstroke is more sinuous and chaotic, which is justified by the presence of some bushes.

 The period in which he painted The Gardener corresponds to the years when the landscape and the sun of Provence fascinated Van Gogh, when he created the series of olive trees and the paintings dedicated to cypresses and grain fields.
 In the last part of the painting, the vegetation of bushes and plants merges with the meadow, giving the sensation that the grass is developing in tandem with the branches of the trees.
 The brushstroke is intense yet softly drawn, curved and elegant, taking up technical solutions already experimented with in landscapes painted outdoors, to achieve an idea of movement, until ending at the top of the painting, where the rest of the plants and two small walls are present in the distance.

 Exhibition venue

 The Gardener is in the National Gallery of Modern Art in Rome.
 Although Van Gogh created approximately 871 paintings and a large number of drawings and sketches, only three are in Italian public collections.
-The other two are L'Arlésienne (Madame Ginoux) (1890), which is preserved in Rome alongside The Gardener, and Breton Women (1888), which remains in the Grasi Collection of the Galleria d'Arte Moderna.
+The other two are L'Arlésienne (Madame Ginoux) (1890), which is preserved in Rome alongside The Gardener, and Breton Women and Children (1888), which remains in the Grasi Collection of the Galleria d'Arte Moderna.